-- The crew/ workforce will split into 4 groups (maximum 3 per group), get a camera and send out to photograph a minimum of 3 hazardous situations. - One person is the photographer, 2^{nd} is the scribe, and 3^{rd} is the 'team leader. - They are given a strict time limit of 15 minutes to return to the meeting room. - The facilitator and senior staff (i.e. RM, Tool Pusher and HSE Advisors) need to go around when crews are doing Hazard Hunt and observe them whether they spot hazards or simply pass by. - The rational behind sending crew immediately for hazard hunt is to find out if they will be able/ or struggle to recognize hazards.
+- The crew/ workforce will split into 4 groups (maximum 3 per group), get a camera and send out to photograph a minimum of 3 hazardous situations. - One person is the photographer, 2nd is the scribe, and 3rd is the 'team leader. - They are given a strict time limit of 15 minutes to return to the meeting room. - The facilitator and senior staff need to go around when crews are doing Hazard Hunt and observe them whether they spot hazards or simply pass by. - The rational behind sending crew immediately for hazard hunt is to find out if they will be able/ or struggle to recognize hazards.
 Similarly, will they spot lions (visible & common hazards) or they'll be able to spot tigers (less obvious but serious hazards).